Chart Color Schemes

 Prospect is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Prospect has a high level of cultural diversity, with 44.3% of its population born overseas and 47.1% speaking a language other than English at home.
-Christianity is the predominant religion in Prospect, making up 59.1% of the population.
-Hinduism is notably overrepresented in Prospect compared to Greater Sydney, comprising 12.9% versus 14.7%.
+Christianity is the predominant religion in Prospect, accounting for 59.1% of people.
+Hinduism is notably overrepresented, comprising 12.9%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity